krptn/krypton/CONTRIBUTING.md

 ## Build/Setup the extension for development, Build from source

-*Note:* currently only 64-bit environments have been tested.
+*Note:* apart from x86 on Windows, only 64-bit environments are supported.

 After cloning the repo, please build and install OpenSSL 3 (included as a git submodule):